MicroEJ/docs/DeviceDeveloperGuide/ecom/ecom-comm/use.rst

 Use
 ===

-A classpath variable named ``ECOM-COMM-ECOMCOMM.VERSION`` is available.
+A classpath variable named ``ECOM-COMM-1.1`` is available.
 This foundation library is always required when developing a MicroEJ application which communicates with some external devices using the serial communication mode.